Understanding Elevated Liver Enzymes Levels in Blood

 Treatment of Elevated Liver Enzymes

 The treatment depends on the underlying cause.
 For example, if the cause is hepatitis, antiviral medications can be used.
 If the cause is alcoholism, the person needs to stop drinking alcohol and seek help for addiction.
-In general, lifestyle changes such as weight loss, exercise, and a healthy diet may help improve liver functions.
+In general, lifestyle changes as weight loss, exercise, and a healthy diet help improve liver functions.

 Summary

 The liver is a vital organ that performs many important functions including Liver enzyme synthesis.
 These enzymes are proteins that help in various body processes.
 When the liver is damaged, these enzymes can leak into the blood, causing elevated levels of liver enzymes.
-This could be caused by hepatitis, alcoholism, non-alcoholic fatty liver disease, medication, or autoimmune disorders.
-Symptoms may include fatigue, nausea, abdominal pain or swelling, and yellowing of the skin or eyes.
+This is caused by hepatitis, alcoholism, non-alcoholic fatty liver disease, medication, or autoimmune disorders.
+Symptoms include fatigue, nausea, abdominal pain or swelling, and yellowing of the skin or eyes.
 Treatment depends on the underlying cause.